 Here are the most important annual Vienna events throughout the year.

-1st January is time for famous Vienna New Years’ concert.
-The most popular live event in classical music happens every year on 1st January before noon when Vienna Philharmonic Orchestra plays in Musikverein famous classical pieces such as Blue Danube Waltz or Radetzky March.
+1st January is the time for the famous Vienna New Year’s concert.
+The most popular live event in classical music happens every year on 1st January before noon when Vienna Philharmonic Orchestra plays in Musikverein’s famous classical pieces such as Blue Danube Waltz or Radetzky March.
 It is broadcasted via live TV worldwide.
 There are two other concerts with the same program on 30th and 31st December, but this one is the most popular one.

-Middle of January – Vienna Coffee Festival, celebration of coffee and life style that goes with it.
-Held annually in Ottakringer Brewery with coffee tastings, presentations, talks and music program.
+Middle of January – Vienna Coffee Festival, a celebration of coffee and the lifestyle that goes with it.
+Held annually in Ottakringer Brewery with coffee tastings, presentations, talks, and music programs.

 Late January till March – Vienna Ice World (Wiener Eistraum) is a series of ice rinks opened during winter in front of the Rathaus (City Hall).
 There is a restaurant serving local food and many stands with snacks and drinks offerings.

 Middle of February – Wiener Opernball (Vienna Opera Ball) is THE ball event in Vienna.
-Over 5,000 guests gather in Vienna Staatsoper to waltz and dance and enjoy glamourous evening.
-This is globally famous event and people from around the world are looking forward to attending it.
+Over 5,000 guests gather in Vienna Staatsoper to waltz and dance and enjoy a glamorous evening.
+This is a globally famous event and people from around the world are looking forward to attending it.

-End of February – International Orchid Show, held in two glasshouses with over 40 exhibitors from around the world are showcasing their orchids.
-Location is in Vienna’s 22nd district, Donaustadt.
+End of February – International Orchid Show, held in two glasshouses with over 40 exhibitors from around the world showcasing their orchids.
+The location is in Vienna’s 22nd district, Donaustadt.

-First weekend of March – Vinyl & Music festival takes place in Ottakringer Brewery and it is a mixture of concerts, Vinyl records fair, art exhibition and straight up great place to come for food and drink.
+The first weekend of March – the Vinyl & Music Festival takes place in Ottakringer Brewery and it is a mixture of concerts, Vinyl records fair, an art exhibition, and a straight-up great place to come for food and drink.

-Middle of March – Foto Wien festival, celebrating photography with numerous exhibitions, workshops and presentations.
-The last one was held in former Post Office Savings Bank.
+Middle of March – Foto Wien festival, celebrating photography with numerous exhibitions, workshops, and presentations.
+The last one was held in the former Post Office Savings Bank.
 The next one is scheduled for 2021.

-End of March (beginning of April) – depending on a year, Easter Markets are opened end of March or early April throughout Vienna.
+End of March (beginning of April) – depending on the year, Easter Markets are opened end of March or early April throughout Vienna.
 Not as flashy as Christmas markets, but still very entertaining and colorful.
-Main locations of markets are at Schönbrunn Palace, Am Hof, Freyung and Palais Niederösterreich and typically opened 10:00-18:00, daily.
+The main locations of markets are at Schönbrunn Palace, Am Hof, Freyung, and Palais Niederösterreich and are typically opened 10:00-18:00, daily.

-Mid-April – Styria Food Festival (Steiermark Frühling festival), open air market and food festival, showcasing food, drinks and music from Styria region.
+Mid-April – Styria Food Festival (Steiermark Frühling festival), an open-air market and food festival, showcasing food, drinks, and music from the Styria region.
 Held yearly in the Rathausplatz square (in front of Town Hall).

-Mid-April – Vienna Marathon is the main sport event with several smaller sport event happening on this one day running spectacle.
-This is internationally recognized event and attracts many athletes from around the world.
+Mid-April – Vienna Marathon is the main sports event with several smaller sports events happening on this one-day running spectacle.
+This is an internationally recognized event and attracts many athletes from around the world.

-Month of May is full of events, especially music, and food and drink related festivals.
+The month of May is full of events, especially music, and food and drink-related festivals.

-8th May – Fest der Freude (Festival of Joy), memorial and classical music concert to mark the end of WWII.
-Held in Heldenplatz square and music performed by Vienna Symphony Orchestra.
+8th May – Fest der Freude (Festival of Joy), a memorial and classical music concert to mark the end of WWII.
+Held in Heldenplatz square and the music is performed by Vienna Symphony Orchestra.
 Free event with more info here.

-Throughout a May, there are several food (and drink) festivals, such as: Genuss Festival in the Stadtpark in center of Vienna, Burgenland Kultinarium festival in Am Hof square, Vienna Wine Fest at the Museumsquartier, Vienna Beer festival at the Am Hof square and very famous European Street Food Festival with trucks serving international dishes.
+Throughout May, there are several foods (and drink) festivals, such as the Genuss Festival in the Stadtpark in the center of Vienna, Burgenland Kultinarium festival in Am Hof square, Vienna Wine Fest at the Museumsquartier, the Vienna Beer festival at the Am Hof square, and very famous European Street Food Festival with trucks serving international dishes.

 End of June-mid-July – Vienna Jazz festival is globally known, and many star musicians have taken their part in this well-established (30 years) and prestigious music event.
 More info and online tickets can be found here.

-1 July – September – Donauinselfest is massive (and free) music festival with countless performances and performers that are mostly local (with few international guests).
-Attracts millions of gests and it is held on Donauinsel, small island on Danube River.
-Official website with details of this year’s performances can be found here.
+1 July – September – Donauinselfest is a massive (and free) music festival with countless performances and performers that are mostly local (with few international guests).
+Attracts millions of guests and it is held on Donauinsel, a small island on the Danube River.
+An official website with details of this year’s performances can be found here.

-July-September – Rathaus Film Festival is a free film festival where famous operas, concert and other music events are shown on a giant movie screen in front of the City Hall.
-It is also popular for food being served from numerous stands and kiosk around.
-This year’s schedule can be found on the offical page.
+July-September – Rathaus Film Festival is a free film festival where famous operas, concerts, and other music events are shown on a giant movie screen in front of the City Hall.
+It is also popular for food being served from numerous stands and kiosks around.
+This year’s schedule can be found on the official page.

-End of July – Popfest music festival is a series of music events happening during several days in July at Karlsplatz square.
+End of July – Popfest music festival is a series of music events happening for several days in July at Karlsplatz square.
 It’s a free event and more information you can find here.

-Several summer festivals are also taking place in August as a continuation from previous months.
+Several summer festivals are also taking place in August as a continuation of previous months.

-During the month of August – Kino im Kammergarten, Open-air cinema at Belvedere Palace is a film viewing experience with themed selection of films, many English movies (or with English subtitles).
-By buying ticket to Lower Belvedere museum, you will have an entrance to see the movies as well.
+During the month of August – Kino im Kammergarten, the Open-air cinema at Belvedere Palace is a film viewing experience with a themed selection of films, many English movies (or with English subtitles).
+By buying a ticket to the Lower Belvedere museum, you will have an entrance to see the movies as well.

-End of August – Vienna Old Timer Parade, classic and old timer cars enthusiast drive around Ringstrasse as a showcase of their well preserved and maintained vintage vehicles.
+End of August – Vienna Old Timer Parade, classic and old-timer car enthusiasts drive around Ringstrasse as a showcase of their well-preserved and maintained vintage vehicles.
 This unique experience will entertain you whether you like old cars or not as it is quite a display of old car models still in function.

-Early September – Vienna Harvest Festival (Erntedankfest) is agriculture themed festival happening for two days early September in and around Augarten.
+Early September – Vienna Harvest Festival (Erntedankfest) is an agriculture-themed festival happening for two days in early September and around Augarten.
 Entrance is free and here is more info on what you can find there.

-Late September/early October – Wiener Wiesn Fest is similar to famous Oktoberfest in Munich.
-Unfortunately, it was postponed/cancelled this year.
-Several weeks of beer, local food and drink, music and fair type of entertainment brings thousands of visitors every year.
-It is being held in Kaiserwiese in Prater Park and more info you can find out here.
+Late September/early October – Wiener Wiesn Fest is similar to the famous Oktoberfest in Munich.
+Unfortunately, it was postponed/canceled this year.
+Several weeks of beer, local food and drink, music, and a fair type of entertainment bring thousands of visitors every year.
+It is being held in Kaiserwiese in Prater Park and for more info, you can find out here.

-A weekend in September – The Streetlife Festival is family-oriented event to bring to light modern and urban side of Vienna.
-There are series of performances, live music, info booths and market stalls.
+A weekend in September – The Streetlife Festival is a family-oriented event to bring to light the modern and urban side of Vienna.
+There are a series of performances, live music, info booths, and market stalls.
 More info here.

 First Saturday of October – ORF Long Night of Museums, this year (2020) on 3rd October, is a unique opportunity to visit as many museums as you can with a single ticket.
 More information can be found here.

-End of September, early October – Vienna Design Week is a 10-day festival of design organized on a several locations throughout the city.
+End of September, or early October – Vienna Design Week is a 10-day festival of design organized in several locations throughout the city.
 Each year has a different theme and topic, exploring design and innovations from various countries.

 End of October – Viennale Film Festival is an international and one of the top film festivals in Europe.
-Film premieres are shown in several cinemas around city: Gartenbaukino, Stadtkino im Künstlerhaus, Urania, Austrian Film Museum and Metro Kinokulturhaus.
+Film premieres are shown in several cinemas around the city: Gartenbaukino, Stadtkino im Künstlerhaus, Urania, Austrian Film Museum, and Metro Kinokulturhaus.

-During November until 26th December – Several Christmas markets are opened in Vienna: Christkindlmarkt on the Rathausplatz (Town Hall), Spittelberg, Karlsplatz, Freyung, Schönbrunn, Am Hof, Maria-Theresien-Platz, Belvedere, Stephansplatz, Michaelerplatz and few more.
-There are souvenirs for sale, food and drinks, especially mulled wine.
+From November until 26th December – Several Christmas markets are open in Vienna: Christkindlmarkt on the Rathausplatz (Town Hall), Spittelberg, Karlsplatz, Freyung, Schönbrunn, Am Hof, Maria-Theresien-Platz, Belvedere, Stephansplatz, Michaelerplatz and few more.
+There are souvenirs for sale, food, and drinks, especially mulled wine.

 End of November – Craft Beer Festival is one of two the same events, the other one being held in spring.
-Craft beers from Austria and other countries are presented at this festival with tasting, food and presentation about brewing process.
-This two-day event is held in Marx Halle in 3rd district.
+Craft beers from Austria and other countries are presented at this festival with tasting, food, and presentation about the brewing process.
+This two-day event is held in Marx Halle in the 3rd district.

 Several events that started earlier also continue throughout December, especially Christmas markets.
-Most of Christmas markets close on 26th December, but they convert into New Years Eve markets, which is basically the same thing, just different merchandise.
+Most Christmas markets close on 26th December, but they convert into New Year’s Eve markets, which is basically the same thing, just different merchandise.

-December 30th and 31st – Preview concerts for famous New Year’s concert are performed by Vienna Philharmonic Orchestra.
+December 30th and 31st – Preview concerts for famous New Year’s concerts are performed by Vienna Philharmonic Orchestra.

-December 31st – New Year’s Eve celebrations and Silvesterpfad is open air series of events and activities with music and performances throughout city center.
+December 31st – New Year’s Eve celebrations and Silvesterpfad is open-air series of events and activities with music and performances throughout the city center.
 It lasts until 2 AM with massive fireworks at midnight.